What do HR Professionals Do, Anyway?

 To become an HR professional, the first step you will want to take is to enroll in a human resources degree program.
 The best course of action is to look for a program that allows you to earn a business administration degree with an emphasis in human resources, that way you receive a well-rounded business education.
 Upon graduation, you can pursue work as an HR professional at the entry level.

 Megan Wickes is a graduate of the Master in Business Administration (MBA) program.
 She currently works for CollegeAmerica, managing its online presence.
-In addition to her love of marketing, Megan enjoys wakeboarding, boating, and spending time with her husband and new baby boy.
+In addition to her love of marketing, Megan enjoys wakeboarding, boating, and spending time with her family.